-Teeth discoloration has been widely covered in general dentistry.
-Sometimes teeth discoloration may occur because of the medication you are taking.
-Common culprits are antibiotics like tetracycline.
-The staining slowly becomes part of your tooth structure and is impossible to reverse.
-The good thing is that latest technology has paved way for numerous cosmetic dental procedures that you can use to get rid of tooth discoloration.
-From porcelain veneers and crowns to professional teeth whitening, your dentist Richmond Hill will explain the options available to you depending on your current situation.
+Sometimes tooth discolouration may occur because of the medication you are taking.
+Common culprits are antibiotics (e.g. tetracycline, doxycycline).
+The staining slowly becomes part of your tooth structure, and is difficult to reverse.
+Thankfully, the latest technology has paved the way for numerous cosmetic dental procedures that you can use to mitigate discolouration.
+From porcelain veneers and crowns to professional teeth whitening, your family dentist in Richmond Hill will explain the options that apply to you and your situation.

 Who is at risk of teeth discoloration

-Discoloration of teeth due to antibiotics like tetracycline and doxycycline occurs during the earlier stages of life when the child’s teeth are still developing.
-Discoloration at this early age may also occur due to mouth rinses and washes that contain compounds like chlorohexidine.
-Some antihistamines as well as medicines used to control high blood pressure are also known to cause discoloration.
+Tooth discolouration due to antibiotics occurs during the early stages of life a child’s teeth are still developing.
+Discolouration may also be caused by mouth rinses and washes that contain compounds like chlorhexidine.
+Some antihistamines and medicines used to control high blood pressure also have this side effect.

 How to prevent tooth discoloration

-You can make lifestyle changes that prevent your teeth from becoming discolored.
-One thing you probably need to do is to cut back on drinking coffee and quit smoking.
-Smokers and coffee drinkers are at high risk of teeth discoloration.
-To make sure your dental health remains optimal, brush and floss daily and use a mouth wash or rinse to keep tooth decay at bay.
-Visit your local dental clinic for professional tooth cleaning to be done regularly.
-A family dentistry specialist can advise on how to prevent discoloration.
+You can make lifestyle changes that prevent your teeth from becoming discoloured.
+If you’re a smoker or coffee drinker, cutting back will help because smokers and coffee drinkers are at high risk of teeth discoloration.
+To make sure your dental health remains optimal, brush and floss daily and use a mouthwash or rinse to minimize tooth decay.
+Visit your local dental clinic for regular professional cleanings.
+A family dentistry can advise on how to prevent discolouration.

 How to treat/prevent teeth discoloration

-There are different forms of treatment for teeth discoloration mainly depending on the cause.
+There are different forms of treatment for tooth discolouration mainly depending on the cause.
 They include:

-- Regular tooth cleaning: Brushing and flossing teeth regularly can help to prevent discoloration from getting worse.
+- Regular tooth cleaning – brushing and flossing regularly can help prevent discolouration from getting worse

-- Avoid certain foods and drinks: Foods like certain spices and drinks like coffee can cause the teeth to stain.
-Limit your intake of such foods and drinks to prevent discoloration.
+- Avoiding certain foods and drinks – some spices and drinks like coffee can cause stains on teeth.
+Limit your intake of such foods and drinks to prevent discoloration

-- Dental bonding: This is a form of treatment that can be used to cover discolored teeth.
+- Dental bonding – this is a form of treatment that can be used to cover discoloured teeth

-- Dental veneers: Consult your dental office Richmond Hill if you would like to have porcelain veneers placed in order to give you a bright white smile.
+- Dental veneers – consult your dental office in Richmond Hill if you would like to have porcelain veneers to give you a whiter smile

-- Whitening agents: There are over the counter whitening gels that many people use to bleach their teeth.
-Be cautious when using these cleaning agents as some contain harsh chemicals that erode the enamel causing the teeth to be sensitive.
+- Whitening agents – there are over the counter whitening gels that many people use on their teeth.
+Be cautious when using these whitening agents because some contain harsh chemicals that erode the enamel and causing the teeth to become more sensitive

-- In-home whitening agents recommended by dentists can also be used to bleach teeth and provide more reliable results.
+- In-home whitening agents – recommended by dentists, they can also be used to whiten teeth

-- Professional teeth whitening: You may also consider going for cosmetic teeth whitening procedures that can instantly improve your smile by removing discolouration
+- Professional teeth whitening – you may also consider going for cosmetic teeth whitening procedures that can instantly improve your smile by removing discolouration